 A small mod has been done to correct the output stage, documented in this thread at Sega-16 forums, courtesy of Ace.

-Last thing is the transformer: I’m using a stabilized power supply working at 12V which has an incredibly high current output of 5A.
+Power supplied by a stabilized power supply working at 12V, 5A.
 It has excellent ripple values and it outputs lots of clean power.

-We record at the highest quality possible, 96 Khz 24 bit and then we downsample it for the other more common formats so everyone can enjoy our releases.
+We record at 96 Khz 24 bit and then we downsample it to other more common formats so everyone can enjoy our releases.